itxchy/spotify-discovery/README.md

 This project was bootstrapped with `create-react-app`.

-You can search for artists to get a list of albums along with album details like cover art, a tracklist with song durations, and the album release date.
+You can search for artists to get a list of albums along with album details like cover art, a tracklist with song durations, and an album release date.

 # Live Demo